 Working at Deer Crossing makes you part of our wilderness family.
 We're a small camp with a maximum of 50 campers and 16-19 staff.
 Everyone, staff and campers alike, helps with chores and maintenance.

-The ideal candidate brings a positive attitude, zest for life, and serious skills in one of the key activities taught at camp--climbing, sailing, kayaking, windsurfing, canoeing, arts-and-crafts.
+The ideal candidate brings a positive attitude, zest for life, and serious skills in one of the key activities taught at camp--rock-climbing, sailing, kayaking, windsurfing, canoeing, and technical tree-climbing.
 Our staff love to share their passion for the out-of-doors with kids and thrive in the wilderness with no cell access and limited wi-fi.
 Be open to new ways of seeing, saying, and doing.
 Be willing to follow camp rules.
 Be ready to be challenged.

 Room and Board

 Room and board are provided to all staff at no charge.
 Staff sleep in two-person platform tents (with mattresses) near the lodge, scattered among camper tents.
 We provide blankets when night-time temperatures drop.
 Meals are served in the lodge overlooking the lake.
 Separate staff and camper bathrooms with hot showers are located in the lodge.